openharmony/docs/en/application-dev/reference/apis/js-apis-socket.md

 bind(address: NetAddress, callback: AsyncCallback\<void\>): void

-Binds the IP address and port number.
+Binds an IP address and a port number.
 The port number can be specified or randomly allocated by the system.
 This API uses an asynchronous callback to return the result.

 > **NOTE**
-> If the operation fails, the system randomly allocates a port number.
+> If the bind operation fails due to a port conflict, the system will randomly allocate a port number.
+> The TCP client can call **tcp.bind** to explicitly bind the IP address and port number and then call **tcp.connect** to connect to the server.
+Alternatively, the TCP client can directly call **tcp.connect** to automatically bind the IP address and port number to connect to the server.
+> If the IP address is **localhost** or **127.0.0.1**, only local loopback access is allowed; that is, the TCP client and the server must be deployed on the same device.

 **Required permissions**: ohos.permission.INTERNET